ai4life-opencalls/oc3_project_19/README.md

 ## 📊 Workflow

-The project follows a structured workflow for bacterial segmentation:
+The workflow was designed to use the available notebooks in the following order:

-### 1. Data Preparation (`0_dataset_split_train_test.ipynb`)
+### 1. Data Preparation (`0.1_summary_fov_per_sample_id.ipynb`)
-- Cross-reference of images with metadata
+- Cross-reference of images with sample ID metadata
-- Generate summary of available data
+- Generates a summary of available data per sample ID, including any empty FOVs (Fields of View)
 - Allows for informed dataset splitting into training and testing sets by the user

-### 2. Label Refinement (`0.1_Label_watershed.ipynb`)
+### 2. Label Refinement (`0.2_label_watershed.ipynb`)
-- Handling of touching/overlapping bacteria labeled together
+- Handling of touching/overlapping bacteria labeled as a single instance
 - Application of watershed algorithm for improved instance labeling

-### 3. Data Preprocessing (`0.2_train_dataset_normalize_crop.ipynb`)
+### 3. Data Preprocessing (`0.3_normalize_and_crop.ipynb`)
-- Image normalization and cropping
+- Image normalization and cropping, needed **only for the training data** due to its large size
-- Preparation of training dataset for StarDist 3D model
-- Reduction of empty background regions to optimize training efficiency
+- Cropping considers regions with bacteria to balance the ratio of empty background regions and optimize training efficiency
+- This step is required to avoid the time consuming processing in the dataloaders during training, this step in not needed for the testing data nor inference as it is integrated in the prediction functions

 ### 4. Model Training (`StarDist_3D_DL4MicEverywhere_Modified_AI4LifeOC.ipynb`)
-- StarDist 3D model implementation
+- DL4MicEverywhere StarDist 3D model training, validation, and inference
 - Custom modifications for large image handling
-- Training and validation procedures
-- Model evaluation and quality control

-## 🔬 Methodology

-The project utilizes **StarDist 3D**, a state-of-the-art deep learning approach for:
-- Star-convex object detection in 3D microscopy images
-- Accurate segmentation of spherical bacterial cells
-- Instance segmentation for overlapping objects

-### Key Features:
-- **3D segmentation**: Full volumetric processing of microscopy stacks
-- **Quality control**: Comprehensive validation metrics (IoU, precision, recall)
-- **Visualization**: Interactive tools for result inspection
-- **Scalability**: Tiled processing for large images

 ## 📈 Results